Sexual harassment: Measurement

-Despite the prevalence of sexual harassment as a global issue, a large gap remains in research done on its measurement.
-The need for a robust and reliable measurement method to study and express the frequency of sexual harassment is higher than ever.
-It is important to have well-grounded results from surveys and other methods to learn how to educate, treat, and prevent the occurrence of sexual harassment.
-Providing empirical evidence on sexual harassment enforces its status as a widespread issue rather than an issue of the individual.

 Research design

 Sampling techniques

 Sampling techniques are important to all types of research.
-The sampling matters because it affects the generalizability of the results and how they can used to better understand sexual harassment.
-Two methods of sampling include probability sampling and non-probability sampling which both provide different strengths and weaknesses to the study.
+Sampling matters because it affects the generalizability of the results and how they can be used to better understand sexual harassment.
+Two sampling methods are probability sampling and non-probability sampling, each with distinct strengths and weaknesses for the study.

 Probability sampling involves taking a sample from a subset of the population using random selection.
-The random selection used in probability sampling is key to making the results generalizable to the population that is being studied, which makes it more used than other nonrandom methods.
+The random selection used in probability sampling is key to making the results generalizable to the population that is being studied, which makes it more widely used than other nonrandom methods.
 Although the use of probability sampling has its perks, the data may not be representative or generalizable because the research is limited to certain contexts/environments.
-Sampling just people in a particular environment makes the results only applicable to that environment.
+Sampling only people in a particular environment makes the results applicable only to that environment.
 For example, the results from a study of sexual harassment done in an office space in China cannot apply to the occurrence of sexual harassment at an American university.
-Similarly, if the sample being used is too small it cannot apply and be generalized to the larger population.
+Similarly, if the sample being used is too small, it cannot be generalized to the larger population.

-Despite its potential for bias, non-probability sampling may be used in cases where the research lacks funding or the number of participants available to sample from is small.
+Despite its potential for bias, non-probability sampling may be used when research lacks funding or the number of available participants is small.
 The selection of participants in non-probability sampling is nonrandom and is often the most convenient.
-Many of the early studies of sexual harassment such the survey by Working Women's Institute (1975) and the Redbook Survey; have relied on connivence/non-probability sampling to conduct their research.
+Many of the early studies of sexual harassment, such as the survey by the Working Women's Institute (1975) and the Redbook Survey, have relied on convenience or non-probability sampling.
 The sampling was often done at conventions, meetings, or sent out in letters or magazines.